 Research paper writing consists of several important steps that must be followed when writing.
 Starting a research paper alone requires preparation and planning.

 Want to learn how to start a research paper?
 Continue reading to find out the basic plan to approach the introduction for a research paper.

 It does sound boring and pretty tedious, but it can be made easier with just a little planning and sticking to a format.

 Follow the steps given below to start a research paper perfectly.
-No matter the subject that you are writing for, or your academic level, these basic steps will help you start all papers.
+No matter the subject you are writing for or your academic level, these basic steps will help you start all papers.
 Let’s discuss each of these steps in detail to understand the writing process better.

-1.1 Understand the Guidelines
+1. Understand the Guidelines Before

 There might be some specific instructions regarding the formatting of your research paper.
 For example, your teacher has provided the instructions regarding the citation style that should be followed.

 A detailed research paper guide will help you understand how to craft each section and write it in perfect order.
-Learning how to write a research paper is a detailed process and this is why we insist that you dedicate ample time to understand its elements and practice to master it.
+Learning how to write a research paper is a detailed process, and this is why we insist that you dedicate ample time to understand its elements and practice to master it.

-1.2 Choosing a Research Paper Topic
+2. Choose a Research Paper Topic

 The foundation of any piece of writing is the idea behind it.
 The topic sets the tone for the entire paper, and your job becomes easier when you write on a topic that interests you.